DEFRA/ffc-development-guide/docs/development-patterns/events-and-messages.md

 Depending on the pattern being applied the term `event` or `message` may be more appropriate.
 For simplicity, for the remainder of this page, the term `event` will be used to refer to both these definitions.

-## Use Azure Service Bus

-Services should use Azure Service Bus as an event broker.
-This is because the FCP CI pipeline is relatively mature in terms of dynamically provisioning Azure Service Bus infrastructure to support the development cycle and the team have strong experience with it's use.

 ## Avoid tight coupling

 Services should be as loosely coupled as possible.
 This reduces the dependency a change in one service could have on related services.